-- 1 From the main menu, click Security, and then click Internal RADIUS server. - 2 Click Rejected List.
+- 1 Log in to the access point whose EAS you are using. - 2 From the main menu, click Security > Embedded Authentication Server > Rejected List.
 The Rejected List screen appears. - 3 Determine which users and devices you need to add to the database.
 For help understanding the list, see the next table. - 4 Add users and devices to the database.
-For help see "Adding Entries to the Database" in the next section.
+For help see "Adding Entries to the Database" on page 176.